A blog on issues affecting Australia's newsagents, media and small business generally. More ...

 Australia Post has seized on the deregulation you brought about and now your Government is profiting from these regulatory changes.

 Australia Post is selling products which fall way outside what is permitted under the Act.
-Their Last minute gifts catalogue, which was released yesterday, provides proof.
+Their Last minute gifts catalogue, which was released December 4, provides proof.
 I have enclosed a copy for your information.

 Australia Post is looking more like a newsagency every day.
 Newsagents cannot compete because we do not have the exclusive postal product which drives people to Post Offices.
 Australia Post is abusing its exclusive postal products and government ownership to the detriment of small business newsagents.

 These are policy matters and go to heart of the Government’s small business credentials.
-I urge you to act for your small business constituents and not just the an enterprise the Government wholly owns.
+I urge you to act for your small business constituents and not just an enterprise the Government wholly owns.

 0 likes